ledgetech/lua-resty-http/README.md

 ## parse_uri

-`syntax: local scheme, host, port, path = unpack(httpc:parse_uri(uri))`
+`syntax: local scheme, host, port, path, query = unpack(httpc:parse_uri(uri))`

 This is a convenience function allowing one to more easily use the generic interface, when the input data is a URI.

+Note: Prior to v0.10 the `query` was returned as part of the `path`, but from v0.10 onwards they are returned separately, and `query` does not contain the `?` marker.

 ## get_client_body_reader